wmaynard/leaderboard-service/LEADERBOARD_MANAGEMENT.md

 * A **promotionPercentage**, a placeholder for future functionality.
 * A **demotionPercentage**, a placeholder for future functionality.
 * The number of **playersPerShard**.
 When this is set to a negative value, a Leaderboard's capacity is _unlimited_.
 When set to a positive number, that number becomes the maximum capacity for a leaderboard type.
-* A **rolloversInSeason**, the count for the number of times a leaderboard can reset before issuing seasonal rewards and resetting tiers.
-A value of -1 keeps seasons turned off.
-* A **maxTierOnSeasonEnd**, an optional number that prevents players from being kicked down to the bottom tier when a season ends.
 * **rewards**, an array of objects determining which players receive in-game items for their participation.

 Continuing our request: